 New York courts will also likely consider “deferred earnings” to be sources of income for the purpose of establishing the proper amount for the child support payment.

 Courts have some discretion in determining whether the value of a gift is considered for child support payments.
 In several cases, in jurisdictions outside of New York State, courts have found that gifts are considered in calculating child support payments.
 New York courts may or may not agree with the reasoning in this line of cases.
 As a general matter, New York courts will consider many different sources of income.
-For this reason, it is very important to consult an attorney to determine the best course of action in a child support case.
+For this reason, it is very important to consult a Child Support Lawyer Buffalo NY to determine the best course of action in a child support case.

 For more questions, contact a Family Lawyer Buffalo NY today.